AustinLowey/tensorflow-mnist-deep-neural-network/README.md

 Deep Neural Networks classification of handwritten digits using the MNIST dataset.

 ## Results
-**Final Model - Test Accuracy: 99.18% (Validation Accuracy: 99.14%)**
+**Final Model - Test Accuracy: 99.4%**

 <img src="assets/img/model-comparisons.png">

 ## DNN Architecture and ML Workflow

-#### Preprocessing
+### Preprocessing
-- 70,000 28x28x1 images.
-60,000 in train dataset and 10,000 in test dataset.
-Train dataset was further split 90%/10% (i.e., 54,000/6,000) into train/validation, to allow for early stopping (to prevent overfitting), as well as hyperparameter tuning.
+- 70,000 28x28x1 images split into 50k/10k/10k train/validation/test, with additional data augmentation on the training set performed later in the model-improvement process.
 - Pixel intensity values of integers between 0-255 were scaled to floats between 0-1.
-- Data was shuffled with a buffer size of 10,000 (prior to partitioning train and validation datasets).
-- Batch dimension added for all 3 datasets; batch size of 100 used for training dataset.

 #### Architecture
+- Two main architecture types were explored: sequences of fully-connected layers and CNNs...
 - Flattened, fully-connected input layer; 28x28x1 flattened to 784x1.
 - Multiple fully-connected hidden layers.
 For baseline model, used 2 layers, each with 50 neurons and ReLU activation function.
 - Output layer of size 10, representing 10 different digit classses.
 Softmax activation function connecting to output layer.